 Electronic dance music (EDM) is currently one of the hottest genres in popular music.
-From underground dance music to the global success of chart-topping Electronic Music Producers like Calvin Harris, Skrillex, and Tiesto, the scene is growing.
+From underground dance music to the global success of chart-topping electronic music producers like Calvin Harris, Skrillex, and Tiesto, the scene is growing.

-- Research different artists.
+- Research different EDM artists.
 It’s always a good idea to explore what’s out there before forging ahead.
 Find what speaks to you.

 - Consider what genre of electronic music you want to produce.
 You could pursue house, trap, ambient, dubstep, or create your own thing.